 - Sheets or yardage of felt fabric.
-I used wool felt but you can with care use the polyester craft felts, although they are not as easy to work with for this technique.
+Wool felt is ideal, or with care, you can use the polyester craft felts, although they are not as easy to work with for this technique.
 Try a local yarn shop or felting supplier for sheets of felt fabric.
-You will need a sheet of white or cream for the outer bark and 'flesh' or light orange for the inner bark if you want to make that as well.
+You will need a sheet of white or cream for the outer bark and "flesh" or light orange for the inner bark if you want to make that as well.

-- Wool or Silk Roving.
-I used black, off white and white wool roving and some fine grey yarn.
+- Wool or silk roving.
+You can use black, off white and white wool roving and some fine grey yarn.
 You can use soft natural yarns instead of roving if you have them on hand.
 For smaller scale projects you can use crewel or tapestry wools or embroidery threads.

 - Simple felting kits including needles, roving and foam blocks are available online from companies like Jo-Ann.